 Additional ways to recover for your injuries as a passenger

 If no-fault benefits are not sufficient to cover the expenses related to your car accident injuries, you may have additional ways to recover money damages after an accident.
 Generally, a passenger in a crash has the right to seek damages from the same responsible parties as does the driver.
 For example, if a manufacturing or design defect in the driver’s car caused the crash, then the passenger would have the right to file a claim for money damages against the manufacturer, designer, or seller of the vehicle.
 Likewise, if a drunk driver were responsible for the crash, the passenger might have a right to file a claim against the drunk driver, and against a restaurant or bar that over-served the driver prior to the accident.

-If you’ve been hurt as the passenger in a New York traffic accident, get help seeking the damages you deserve for your injuries by contacting the dedicated and effective Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-236-4411 (Marlboro), or at 845-331-4100 (Kingston).
+If you’ve been hurt as the passenger in a New York traffic accident, get help seeking the damages you deserve for your injuries by contacting the dedicated and effective Kingston auto accident attorney at Rusk, Wadlin, Heppner & Martuscello, LLP for a consultation, at 845-236-4411 (Marlboro), or at 845-331-4100 (Kingston).